-- An off-site agent connects to VDI over the Internet and runs a browser with the Agent Desktop in the VDI. - VDI ensures that the agent is unable to collect sensitive information and save such information on the agent's home workstation. - VDI accesses Genesys Multicloud CX services over the Internet. - The off-site agent uses Genesys Softphone in SIP mode installed on the agent's workstation at home.
+- An off-site agent connects to VDI over the Internet and runs a browser with the Agent Desktop in the VDI. - VDI ensures that the agent is unable to collect sensitive information and save such information on the agent's home workstation. - The browser running on VDI accesses Genesys Multicloud CX services over the Internet. - The off-site agent uses Genesys Softphone in SIP mode installed on the agent's workstation at home.